AlternativeFFFF/Alt-F4/submissions/ALT+F4 LTN-RLD-Cybersyn Mod Comparison/Requesting a Train.md

 Adding a second combinator in Station control mode additionally allows the user to set thresholds on a per-item basis.
 While this could be acheived with LTN, it also required additional combinators for each resource with a different threshold.
 With Cybersyn, the same could be done with just an additional Cybernetic combinator and a second constant combinator, making it much more space efficient for Stations with many items.

-In terms of downsides, there few and far between: The Cybernetic Combinator can take up a bit more space in certain circumstances.
+In terms of downsides, there are few and far between: The Cybernetic Combinator can take up a bit more space in certain circumstances.
 They also require power to function properly.
 Lastly, the automatic allow list can finicky, and can be incompatible with things like diagonal stations or modded wagons with different sizes.
-It also leaves no method to manually control the train configurations allowed to use the station.
+It also leaves no method to manually control the train configurations allowed to use the station, requiring it to be disabled instead.
+Some control over which trains can use the station is still enforceable via use of network masks.

+One planned feature is a [manager GUI](https://mods.factorio.com/mod/cybersyn/discussion/63b1ebbf7c6d7ab3f0ba2285) similar to [LTN Manager](https://mods.factorio.com/mod/LtnManager), which is one of several third-party mods for LTN.
+This mod gives an overview of the stations in LTN, allowing one to quickly view station inventories, requests, etc. When implemented, Cybersyn's version will have greater feature parity with LTN.

 ### Rail Logistics Dispatcher - Inbuilt GUI